okeeffed/developer-notes/manual/System-Design/Glossary.md

 Relational databases are structured and have predefined schemas like phone books that store phone numbers and addresses.

-Non-relational databases are unstructured, distributed, and have a dynamic schema like file folders that hold everything from a person’s address and phone number to their Facebook ‘likes’ and online shopping preferences.
+Non-relational databases are unstructured, distributed, and have a dynamic schema like file folders that hold everything from a person's address and phone number to their Facebook 'likes' and online shopping preferences.

 ### SQL